smugpie/amiga-bitmap-font-tools/README.md

 Some other fonts of my own making are available in `fonts\native`.
 Some of the glyphs are a bit shabby but in fairness they're thirty years old and I didn't have much access to the internet back then to know what they looked like.

+And if you don't want to go through the rigmarole of converting them, the fonts have already been converted to .otf format.
+They are in `fonts\converted` for you to use.

 Have fun!